-£46.95 is paid weekly to an insured person who earns less than £84 a week (after deducting allowable expenses) and who cares for a severely disabled person (who receives certain qualifying benefits) for 35 hours or more each week (from April 2006).
-The payment of the benefit may continue for up to 8 weeks after the death of the person cared for.
+£50.55 is paid weekly to an insured person who earns less than £95 a week (after deducting allowable expenses) and who cares for a severely disabled person (who receives certain qualifying benefits) for 35 hours or more each week (from April 2008).
+The payment of the benefit may continue for up to 8 weeks after the person cared for dies.